 Without a prior, the monopoly price is not well defined.
-Instead, the empirical monopoly price for valuation profile $\boldsymbol{v} = (v_1, \ldots, v_n)$ is the monopoly price of the empirical distribution; it is calculated as $v{(i^)}$ with $i^ = \operatorname{argmax}i iv{(i)}$ and $v{(i)}$ denoting the ith highest value in \boldsymbol{v} .
-It is easy to see that the empirical monopoly revenue $\max_i iv{(i)}$ is an upper bound on the revenue that would be obtained by monopoly pricing if there were a known prior distribution on values.
+Instead, the empirical monopoly price for valuation profile $\mathbf{v} = (v_1, \dots, v_n)$ is the monopoly price of the empirical distribution; it is calculated as $v{(i^)}$ with

+$i^ = \operatorname{argmax}i i v{(i)}$ and $v{(i)}$ denoting the ith highest value in v.
+It is easy to see that the empirical monopoly revenue $\max_i i v{(i)}$ is an upper bound on the revenue that would be obtained by monopoly pricing if there were a known prior distribution on values.
 While it is not incentive compatible to inspect the valuation profile, calculate the empirical monopoly price $v{(i^)}$, and offer it to each agent; it is envy free.
 Furthermore, as we will see subsequently, for digital good environments empirical monopoly pricing gives the envy-free optimal revenue which we will denote by EFO(v).

 For the class of i.i.d. distributions, the envy-free optimal revenue is a normalized benchmark.
 Unfortunately, the resolution of the envy-free optimal revenue, as a benchmark, is super constant.
-When there is n = 1agent the optimal envy-free revenue is the surplus and, from the discussion of the monopoly pricing problem in the preceding section, its resolution is $1 + \ln h$ for values in [1, h] and unbounded in general.
-The only thing, however, preventing EFO(v) = max $iv{(i)}$ from being a good benchmark is the case where the maximum is obtained at $i^ = 1$ by selling to the highest value agent at her value.
-This discussion motivates the definition of an envy-free benchmark that explicitly excludes the $i^ = 1$ case.
+When there is n=1 agent the optimal envy-free revenue is the surplus and, from the discussion of the monopoly pricing problem in the preceding section, its resolution is $1 + \ln h$ for values in [1, h] and unbounded in general.
+The only thing, however, preventing $\text{EFO}(\boldsymbol{v}) = \max i v{(i)}$ from being a good benchmark is the case where the maximum is obtained at $i^\star = 1$ by selling to the highest value agent at her value.
+This discussion motivates the definition of an envy-free benchmark that explicitly excludes the $i^\star = 1$ case

-Definition 6.5 The envy-free benchmark $\text{EFO}^{(2)}(\boldsymbol{v})$ for digital goods is the optimal revenue from posting a uniform price that is bought by two or more agents.
-I.e., $\text{EFO}^{(2)}(\boldsymbol{v}) = \max{i>2} i v{(i)}$.
+Definition 7.5.
+The envy-free benchmark EFO(2)(\boldsymbol{v}) for digital goods is the optimal revenue from posting a uniform price that is bought by two or more agents.
+I.e., EFO(2)(\boldsymbol{v}) = $\max{i\geq 2} iv{(i)}$.

-Our discussion will distinguish between the envy-free optimal revenue, EFO, and the envy-free benchmark, $\text{EFO}^{(2)}$.
+Our discussion will distinguish between the envy-free optimal revenue, EFO, and the envy-free benchmark, EFO(2).
 The difference between them is that the latter excludes the possibility of selling to just the highest-valued agent.
 While the envy-free optimal revenue (as a benchmark) is normalized for all i.i.d. distributions, the envy-free benchmark is not.
-The envy-free benchmark is, however, normalized for a large class of distributions; we omit a precise characterization of this class, though subsequently in Section 6.3, we show that it includes all i.i.d. regular distributions on $n \geq 2$ agents.
+The envy-free benchmark is, however, normalized for a large class of distributions; we omit a precise characterization of this class, though subsequently in Section 7.3, we show that it includes all i.i.d. regular distributions on $n \geq 2$ agents.

 Analysis of resolution of the envy-free benchmark is difficult because we must quantify over all distributions.
 We follow the same high-level approach as for bounding the benchmark resolution in the monopoly pricing problem.
 First, we analyze the ratio between the expected benchmark and the Bayesian optimal auction revenue for the equal revenue distribution to get a lower bound on the resolution.
 Second, we observe that an auction exists with prior-free approximation that matches this resolution.
-Proposition 6.2, which states that any prior-free approximation is an upper bound on the resolution, implies that the resolution and optimal prior-free approximation are equal.
+Proposition 7.2, which states that any prior-free approximation is an upper bound on the resolution, implies that the resolution and optimal prior-free approximation are equal.
 The following theorem summarizes this analysis.

-Theorem 6.7 In digital good environments, the resolution and optimal prior-free approximation of the envy-free benchmark are equal.
-For n =

-2, 3, and 4, the resolution and optimal prior-free approximation are 2, $^{13}/{6} \approx 2.17$, and $^{215}/{96} \approx 2.24$, respectively; in the limit with n it is 2.42.
+Theorem 7.7.
+In digital good environments, the resolution and optimal prior-free approximation of the envy-free benchmark are equal.
+For n = 2, 3, and 4, the resolution and optimal prior-free approximation are 2, $13/6 \approx 2.17$, and $215/96 \approx 2.24$, respectively; in the limit with n it is 2.42.